Edinburgh Travel Guide. Everything you need to know about visiting

 Arrival in Edinburgh is possible by plane, train, bus or car.

-If you are flying into Edinburgh but want to get to Glasgow you can take the Airlink 100 bus, the tram or a taxi to Haymarket railway station.
+If you are flying into Edinburgh, but want to get to Glasgow you can take the Airlink 100 bus, the tram or a taxi to Haymarket railway station.
+Speaking of Glasgow, which city is better – Glasgow or Edinburgh?

 By train: Edinburgh has two main stations – Waverly Station and Haymarket Station.
 If arriving by train, Waverly Station in the city centre is the final stop.